 Take a Spanish Class

-Many people come to Antigua to take and earn Spanish as a way of learning more about Guatemalan history, culture, and to get around better.
+Many people come to Antigua to take and earn Spanish as a way of learning more about Guatemalan history, and culture, and to get around better.
 In fact, Antigua is known for being one of the best places in Central America to study Spanish.
 Their accent is clear compared to other accents in Central and Latin America.
 So do your research and find out about the many well-regarded Spanish language schools in Antigua, as they have many different schedules, classes, and budgets for everyone.

 Visit an Organic Farm

 A visit to this organic farm, Caoba Farms, comes with a tour of the grounds, including encounters with chickens, sheep, and ducks.
-This farm is only open to visitors on the weekends and hosts a farmer’s market on Saturday.
+This farm is only open to visitors on the weekends and hosts a farmer’s market on Saturdays.

 Awaken your sense of adventure and curiosity to visit one of the most charming and beautiful cities in Guatemala.
 As you have read, there are many places to see and things to do in Antigua.
 All you have to do is make travel plans and the rest is history!
 Immerse yourself in the Antiguan culture and enjoy exploring the hidden gems of this spectacular city.